USPTO/TrademarkPublicData/README.md

 The USPTO makes trademark data available to the public on both its own Bulk Data Download System Site as well as the external Reed Tech USPTO data portal.
 The TM applications data is made available in XML format on a daily as well as annual basis.
 The collection of ZIP files on the Reed Tech site contains both the  daily  XML files(front files) as well as the annual XML files(back file).
-The  XML files are created and uploaded daily and contain pending and registered trademark text data including word mark, serial number, registration number, filing date, registration date, goods and services, classification number(s), status code(s), design search code(s), and pseudo mark(s).
+The  XML files are created and uploaded daily and contain pending and registered trademark text data including word mark, serial number, registration number, filing date, registration date, goods and services, classification number(s), status code(s) and design search code(s).
 <ul>
 <li><b><a href="http://patents.reedtech.com/tmappxml.php">Reed Tech IP Services, "USPTO Data Portal: Trademark Daily + Annual  XML Files - Applications"</a></b></li>
 </ul>